joeyskeys/btop/README.md

 ### How to use

   - Clone the repository
-  - Make an zip archive of the btop folder inside the repository(Linux users and use the create_archive.sh).
+  - Make an zip archive of the btop folder inside the repository(Linux users can use the create_archive.sh).
   - Install the addon inside blender

 After installing the addon, setup pbrt executable and cache folder in the addon preference.